Asya Karapetyan

 Specialty

-Her work bridges marketing, UX communication, and technical accuracy — ensuring that even complex processes are presented in a simple and helpful way.
+Her expertise spans marketing, UX communication, and technical accuracy, ensuring that complex processes are presented in a clear and accessible way.
+She focuses on translating user challenges into structured, step-by-step guidance for resolving technical issues.

 Education